State & Federal Financial Aid

 Federal Direct GradPLUS Loan (GradPLUS)

 The Federal Direct Graduate PLUS loan enables graduate students with a good credit history to borrow funds to pay their educational expenses not covered by a Federal Direct Stafford Loan or other aid if they are enrolled at least half-time.
 The annual limit on a Direct GradPLUS is equal to the cost of attendance minus any other financial aid.
 A maximum origination fee of 4.288% will be deducted from each loan disbursement.
+PLUS loans disbursed after October 1, 2014 are subject to a 4.292% origination fee.

 The Federal Direct GradPLUS has a fixed interest rate of 7.21%.
 Borrowers can choose to defer payments on a Federal Direct GradPLUS loan until six months after the date they cease to be enrolled at least half-time.
 Accruing interest can either be paid by the borrower monthly or quarterly, or be capitalized quarterly.
 Payments on interest can be tax deductable and there are no penalties on paying off the loan early.